The Simple Economics of Approximately Optimal Auctions: Example: single-dimensional a gent with public budgets

 \subsection{Example: single-dimensional agents with public budgets}

-In this section we exhibit a class of single agent problems that has monotone step mechanisms.
-Consider an agent with a single-dimensional value for receiving a good and a public budget.
+} In this section we exhibit a class of single-agent problems with non-linear utilities that has monotone \optpricings\ (\autoref{def:fu-monotone}).
+Consider an agent with a single-dimensional value for receiving a good but has a public budget that limits the payment she could make.
 Her utility is her value for receiving the good minus her payment as long as her payment is at most her budget.
-We show that under standard conditions on the agent's valuation distribution, this single agent problem has monotone step mechanisms.
-Of course, this budget setting is not context-free therefore, the marginal revenue mechanism for agents with monotone step mechanisms is necessary for implementation of marginal revenue maximization.
+We show that under standard conditions on the agent's valuation distribution, this single agent problem has monotone \optpricings.

-The following proposition is a consequence of results of \citet{LR96} and \citet{PV08}; for completeness we provide proof of this special case of their result in \autoref{sec:budget-app}.
-Our theorem follows.
+The following proposition is a consequence of techniques developed by \citet{LR96} and \citet{PV08}; for completeness we provide a proof in \autoref{sec:budget-app} whose steps largely resemble the ones in these two references.